py-yyc/async-exercise/README.md

 The Assignment
 --------------

+1. Refactor: make a `async def fetch(url)` function

-1. List all py-yyc repos
+2. List all py-yyc repos

   - url: https://api.github.com/orgs/py-yyc/repos
   - bonus: list the 5 most recent (newest to oldest)

-2. discover the SHA1 of the most-recent commit of each repo
+3. discover the SHA1 of the most-recent commit of each repo

  - url: https://api.github.com/repos/py-yyc/{repo}/commits
  - bonus: retrieve these in parallel

-3. bonus: use authentication
+4. bonus: use authentication

+5. bonus: determine wall-clock run-time of your program (compare between parallel / non-parallel if you can)

 Note: without logging in, it's possible we'll hit the rate-limits.
 If